dcm4che/dcm4chee-conf/readme.md

 ## Hash-based optimistic locking

-When updating something in the configuration, hash-based optimistic locking is used to prevent conflicting changes and to preserve the parts of the configuration object that were changed by other user/component, but was not changed by the transaction at hand.
+When updating something in the configuration, hash-based optimistic locking is used to prevent conflicting changes and to preserve the parts of the configuration object that were changed by other user/component, but were not changed by the transaction at hand.

 #### Core principle